The Importance of a Mobile-Friendly Website

 We’ve been sounding the alarms about the mobile revolution here at Rosemont Media for many years, and the reason is simple: smartphones and tablet computers have changed the game, and we all have to change with it.
 The benefits of mobile-friendly, responsive websites are almost too numerous to count.
 Read on for more information about the importance of a mobile-friendly website.

-Utilizing a responsive website design and mobile-friendly design technology ultimately makes the user’s experience easier and faster, eliminating the need for constant pinching, swiping, and resizing.
+Utilizing an advanced website design created with mobile-friendly technology can make the user’s experience easier and faster, eliminating the need for constant pinching, swiping, and resizing.
 This reduces frustration when trying to navigate the site and decreases the chance that the viewer will simply go to another, more easily navigable website to find what they’re looking for.